 On June 10, 2015, CHC, the parent company of CRL and a related party, agreed to convert the entire aggregate outstanding balance (principal and accrued interest) of \$1,583,000 of our outstanding promissory notes issued to CHC and CRL and maturing on March 31, 2016 (together, the Cato Notes), plus an additional \$171,300 of past due accounts payable to CRL and a strategic adjustment thereto (CRL Payables) into a total of 328,571 shares of our Series B Preferred.
 We determined that the conversion of the Cato Notes and the CRL Payables into Series B Preferred should be accounted for as an extinguishment of debt.
-Considering the exchangeability of the Series B Preferred into our common stock, the dividend applicable to the Series B Preferred prior to such exchange and other factors, we also determined that the fair value of a share of Series B Preferred prior to such exchange and other factors, we also determined that the fair value of a share of our common stock on the conversion date.
-Based on the \$10.00 per share fair value of the Series B Preferred at the date the Cato Notes and CRL Payables were converted, we issued Series B Preferred having an aggregate fair value of \$3,285,700.
-As additional consideration for the conversion of the Cato Notes and the CRL Payables, we amended certain outstanding warrants held by CHC and CRL to purchase 12,500 and 60,691 restricted shares of our common stock, respectively, to reduce the exercise price thereof from \$30.00 and \$20.00 per share, respectively, to \$7.00 per share.
-We calculated the fair value of the warrants immediately before and after the modifications and determined that the fair value of the warrants immediately before and assumptions:
+Considering the exchangeability of the Series B Preferred into our common stock, the dividend applicable to the Series B Preferred prior to such exchange and other factors, we also determined that the fair value of a share of our common stock on the conversion date.
+Based on the \$10.00 per share fair value of the Series B Preferred issued pursuant to the CAto Notes and CRL Payables were converted, we issued Series B Preferred having an aggregate fair value of \$3,285,700.
+As additional consideration for the conversion of the Cato Notes and the CRL payables, we amended certain outstanding warrants held by CHC and CRL to purchase 12,500 and 60,691 restricted shares of our common stock, respectively, to reduce the exercise price thereof from \$30.00 and \$20.00 per share, respectively, to \$7.00 per share.
+We calculated the fair value of the warrants immediately before and after the modifications and determined that the fair value of the warrants immediately before and after the modifications and determined that the fair value of the warrants increased by \$222,700.
+The warrants subject to the exercise price modifications were valued using the Black-Scholes Option Pricing Model and the following assumptions:

-Assumption: 1 Pre-modification Post-modification Market price per share at modification date \$ 10.00 \$ 10.00 Exercise price per share \$ 20.00 and \$30.00 \$ 7.00 Risk-free interest rate 0.87% 0.87% Contractual term in years 2.31 2.31 Volatility 73.9% 73.9% Dividend rate 0.0% 0.0% Weighted Average Fair Value per share \$ 2.44 and \$1.57 \$ 5.33
+Assumption: Pre-modification Post-modification Market price per share at modification date \$ 10.00 \$ 10.00 Exercise price per share \$ 20.00 and \$30.00 \$ 7.00 Risk-free interest rate 0.87% 0.87% Contractual term in years 2.31 2.31 Volatility 73.9% 73.9% Dividend rate 0.0% 0.0% Weighted Average Fair Value per share \$ 2.44 and \$1.57 \$ 5.33